Yao Silian

-Yao Silian (姚思廉; 564 - 637), courtesy name Jianzhi (簡之), formally Baron Kang of Fengcheng (豐成康男), was a Chinese historian and politician during the Sui Dynasty and Tang Dynasty and was the lead author of the Book of Liang and Book of Chen, the official histories of the Liang Dynasty and the Chen Dynasty, which his father Yao Cha (姚察), a Chen official, had begun but did not finish.
+Yao Silian (姚思廉; died 637), courtesy name Jianzhi (簡之), formally Baron Kang of Fengcheng (豐成康男), was a Chinese historian and politician during the Sui dynasty and Tang dynasty and was the lead author of the Book of Liang and Book of Chen, the official histories of the Liang dynasty and the Chen dynasty, which his father Yao Cha (姚察), a Chen official, had begun but did not finish.

 Background

-It is not known when Yao Silian was born, other than that it was during the Chen Dynasty.
-His father Yao Cha was the minister of civil service affairs during Chen, and after Chen's destruction by rival Sui Dynasty in 589, Yao Cha moved his family from Wuxing (吳興, in modern Huzhou, Zhejiang) to the Sui capital Daxing (Chang'an), successively serving as an advisor to Emperor Wen of Sui's crown prince Yang Yong and the secretary general of the Palace Library, carrying the title of Duke of Beijiang.
-During Yao Cha's life, he had begun to write the histories of Chen and its predecessor Liang Dynasty but was unable to complete it before his death.
+It is not known when Yao Silian was born, other than that it was likely during the Chen dynasty.
+His father Yao Cha (533 - 606) was the minister of civil service affairs during Chen, and after Chen's destruction by rival Sui dynasty in February 589, Yao Cha moved his family from Wuxing (吳興, in modern Huzhou, Zhejiang) to the Sui capital Daxing (Chang'an), successively serving as an advisor to Emperor Wen of Sui's crown prince Yang Yong and the secretary general of the Palace Library, carrying the title of Duke of Beijiang.
+During Yao Cha's life, he had begun to write the histories of Chen and its predecessor Liang dynasty but was unable to complete it before his death.

 Yao Silian studied the Book of Han under his father when he was young.
 It was said that he had few desires other than to study.
-Prior to Chen's destruction, he served as the secretary to Chen Zhuang (陳莊) the Prince of Kuaiji, a son of Chen's last emperor Chen Shubao.
+Prior to Chen's destruction, he served as a military officer under Chen Boxin, the seventh son of Emperor Wen of Chen, and as a registrar (主簿) to Chen Zhuang (陳莊) the Prince of Kuaiji, the eighth son of Chen's last emperor Chen Shubao in the mid-to-late 580s.